-Most homes, and especially period homes, are plagued with a number of household pests, seen and unseen, throughout the year.
+Our homes are plagued with household pests, seen and unseen, throughout the year.
 Getting rid of some can be more about limiting their numbers; others can be dispatched with natural remedies, good cleaning routines and sensible measures; some will only really leave if you call in the professionals.

 Use this guide to find out how to get rid of the most common household pests, and use all our cleaning tips, hacks and advice for all other housekeeping know-how.